Adjust your path

 Install Python for your operating system.
+On Windows and macOS this is usually necessary.
+Most Linux distributions are coming with Python pre-installed.
 Consult the official Python documentation for details.

 Ensure that your

 bin folder is on your path for your platform.
 Typically

 ~/.local/ for UNIX and macOS, or

 %APPDATA%\Python on Windows.
 (See the Python documentation for site.USER_BASE for full details.)

 For bash shells, add the following to your

 source ~/.bash_profile or open a new shell session.